ChromedomeDesign/reactApp/README.md

 - VS Code Profile
     - Included in this project is a ``.code-profile`` file.
 If you are using Visual Studio Code as your IDE you can load this profile.
 It includes several useful extensions and configurations.
-- TS Config <a name="typescript-config"></a>
+- TypeScript Config <a name="typescript-config"></a>
     - This file declares a basic configuration for Typescript compiling and Intellisense.
-It extends the Node 18 basic TS config.
+It extends the Node 18 basic TypeScript config.
 - Webpack Config <a name="webpack-config"></a>
     - This file declares the settings for webpack to compress and deliver the site assets when the project is built or run locally.
-It also includes a utility that will allow @aliases defined in the TS Config file to flow through.
+It also includes a utility that will allow @aliases defined in the TypeScript Config file to flow through.
 - Package JSON
     - This file has several configurations for NPM to run properly.
 The dependant packages and their versions are declared here, as well as the commands that the project will need to run properly.